Updated May 2022

 An individual may be elected to no more than two (2) full consecutive terms as an official in one office.

-The Board of Directors shall temporarily fill a vacancy in the offices of Treasurer or President until a special election at the next annual conference.
-If a special election is needed to fill a vacancy in the office or in any other special circumstances, the election shall be for a one-year term if needed to maintain the system of staggered terms.
+The Board of Directors may temporarily fill a vacancy in the offices of Treasurer or Vice President until the next election.
+In the event of a Presidential vacancy, the Vice President will be moved into that role until the next election.
+If a vacancy occurs in an office, the election shall be for a one-year term if needed to maintain the system of staggered terms.

 (a) PMJA shall conduct an annual national conference for the general benefit of all association members.

-(b) The annual conference shall convene at a time and place as designated by the President and approved by the Board.
+(b) The annual conference shall convene at a time and place as designated by the Board.

 (c) The fees for the annual conference shall be set by the Board.